 Diet and Nutrition

-The Black and Tan Coonhound should perform well with a high-quality commercially or home-prepared (under veterinary supervision) dog food.
+The black and tan coonhound should perform well with a high-quality commercial or home-prepared (under veterinary supervision) dog food.
 Fresh, clean water should be available at all times.
-As with all breeds, treats should be given in moderation and their diet should be controlled in order to avoid weight gain or obesity-related issues.
+As with all breeds, treats should be given in moderation and their diet should be controlled to avoid weight gain or obesity-related issues.